docker/docs/engine/tutorials/networkingcontainers.md

 ![bridge3](bridge3.png)

 Open a shell into the `db` application again and try the ping command.
-This time just use the container name `web` rather than the IP Address.
+This time just use the container name `web` rather than the IP address.

     $ docker exec -it db bash